All Episodes

 Our staffs got too exuberant and they ran away with this.

-Uh I don't know how Hillary can say she's where she is because of Dr. King.
+I don't know how Hillary can say she's where she is because of Dr. King.

 I really don't know.

-If LBJ was a key to all this, how come there aren't any LBJ streets all over America?
+But as I pointed out, ladies and gentlemen, in a previous hour of this very program, if LBJ was the key to all this, how come there aren't any LBJ streets all over America?

 How come there's no LBJ holiday?

-You got a Martin Luther King National Holiday.
+You got a Martin Luther King national holiday.

-Uh Hillary Clinton did not get anywhere because of Dr. King.
+Hillary Clinton did not get anywhere because of Dr. King.

 She got everywhere because of Mr. Bill.